Have you heard about Semrush Organic Research Tool?

 - And then click Search.

 You can refer to my gif to see how I used this tool

-Once, you hit the search button, you will see the search results for that domain.
-In this tutorial, we have used neilpatel.com And hence, all data related to neilpatel.com can be accessed here.
+Once you hit the search button, you will see the search results for that domain.
+In this tutorial, we have used neilpatel.com.
+All data related to neilpatel.com can be accessed here.